-We are a community-based NGO that functions with 100% volunteer support to help Venezuelan forced migrants in New York.
+We are a community-based NGO that functions with 100% volunteer support to help Venezuelan forced migrants and asylum seekers in New York.

 Advocacy and activism work to increase visibility of issues surrounding migration politics for those seeking international protection.